Dr Nneka Abulokwe, OBE, FAPM, FBCS

 Nneka was appointed an Officer of the Order of the British Empire (OBE) for Services to Business and recognised by the Financial Times as one of the UK’s leading technology professionals.

-She is a Fellow of the Chartered Institute for IT (BCS) and the Association for Project Management (APM), and a finalist for Governance Professional of the Year (Chartered Governance Institute, UK).
+She is a Fellow of the Chartered Institute for IT (BCS) and the Association for Project Management (APM), and a finalist for the Governance Professional of the Year award (Chartered Governance Institute, UK).

 Outside the boardroom